When Should Selfish Miners Double-Spend?: System Model

+From the perspective of the propagation delays, this model has been used in the majority of the selfish mining literature and is still the convention \cite{optimal-selfish, stubborn-mining,on_the_sec_pow_gervais,sompolinsky2016bitcoin,prob-selfish-mdp-method,preneel_common_metrics,MDP_proof-systems-selfish, keller2024genericselfishminingmdp,yang2021-deep-dive-analysis-selfish-stubborn,optimal_stubborn_state_transition,optimal_stubborn_mdp,profitable_double_sp, Grunspan_profitable_double_sp,courtois2014subversiveminerstrategiesblock,miners_dilemma,fork_after_witholding_attack,power_adjusting,selfholding,catalan-stubborn-grunspan,profit_lag,werlman,Deep_Bribe,squirrl,intermittent_mining,Grunspan_witholding_resilience,time_average_selfish_mining}.
 Essentially, if blocks can be mined during propagation delays, the analysis has to keep track of multiple (potentially infinite) different honest miner views that evolve as time goes by.
 Hence, in the selfish mining literature, the assumption of no block mining during propagation delays has been adopted for tractability purposes.
 On the other hand, studies on double-spending analysis, such as \cite{nakamoto-always-wins,cao2023tradeoff,our-sec-lat-extended}, consider adversarial blocks mined during the propagation delays, because from the perspective of the consistency guarantees, worst-case scenarios are relevant.
 Hence, these studies usually assume that the adversary controls the propagation delays as long as each propagation delay is lower than a maximum $\Delta$ and ties are broken in its favor.
 As a result, these analyses usually focus on a single worst-case honest miner view \cite[Section~III.A, \textit{weakest possible view}]{cao2023tradeoff}.
 However, such a situation is extremely pessimistic as our goal is not to give worst-case analysis of revenue ratios in selfish mining, rather a realistic evidence that the adversary is incentivized to deviate from honest protocol.
 We also note that, optimal selfish mining analysis has been done previously in such a pessimistic setting \cite[Lemma~4]{our-queue-sec-ext-version}.
 The results therein follow an exponentially bounded delay structure, however, they are easily extendable to bounded $\Delta$ delay model of \cite{nakamoto-always-wins}, \textit{i.e.}, by replacing $P'$ matrix of \cite{our-queue-sec-ext-version} with $P$ matrix of \cite{our-sec-lat-extended} and redoing the subsequent analysis of \cite[Lemma~4]{our-queue-sec-ext-version}.